mercadopago/devsite-docs/guides/online-payments/checkout-pro/customizations.en.md

   preference: {
       id: 'YOUR_PREFERENCE_ID'
   },
-  autoOpen: true, // allow the Checkout Pro to open automatically });
+  autoOpen: true, // Allow the Checkout Pro to open automatically });
 ```
 ]]]